spinnylights/vulkan-notes/vulkan_notes.md

 in the pipeline.
 Mesh shading is only available on recent, high-end GPUs.

+##### Framebuffer-space stages

+There are four stages in the graphics pipeline that operate in accordance with the framebuffer (see "Framebuffers" under "Render passes").
+These are:

+* fragment shading,
+* early fragment tests,
+* late fragment tests, and
+* color attachment output.

 #### Ray tracing pipeline

 Ray tracing pipelines are designed for simulating the behavior of